Spectral aspects of the Berezin transform: Two concepts of quantum noise

 Suppose now that $\Omega \subset \cS(\Hilb)$ is a finite set consisting of rank one projectors $\{P_1,\dots, P_N\}$ and that $W$ is a pure POVM of the form $W(P_i) := n\alpha_i P_i$, where $\alpha$ is a probability measure on $\Omega$.
 Given a system in the original state $\rho$, the result of the measurement equals $P_j$ with probability $p= n\alpha_j((P_j,\rho))$.
 Recall the quantum state reduction (a.k.a. the wave function collapse) axiom for so called {\it L\"{u}ders} repeated quantum measurements: if the result of the measurement equals $P_j$, the system moves from the original state $\rho$ to the new (reduced) state It follows that if the original state $\rho$ is chosen from $\Omega$, the repeated quantum measurements are described by the Markov chain with transition probabilities $n\alpha_j((P_i,P_j))$.
 The corresponding Markov operator equals $\cB$, and {\it the spectral gap of the Markov chain coincides with the spectral gap $\gamma(W)$} of the POVM $W$.
 Furthermore, given an original state $\rho \in \Omega$, the expected value of the reduced state equals $\cE(\rho)$.
 It follows that if $\gamma(W)>0$, $\cE^k(\rho)$, $k \to \infty$ converge to the maximally mixed quantum state $\frac{1}{n}\id$ at the exponential rate $\sim (1-\gamma(W))^k$.
 In other words, {\it for pure POVMs the spectral gap controls the convergence rate to the maximally mixed state under repeated quantum measurements}.

 {\bf Acknowledgment.} We are grateful to D.~Aharonov, S.~Artstein-Avidan, J.-M. Bismut, L.~Charles, G.~Kalai, G.~Kindler, M.~Krivelevich, S.~Nonnenmacher, Y.~Ostrover, A.~Reznikov, A.~Veselov and S.~Weinberger for useful discussions on various aspects of this work.
 We thank O.~Oreshkov for bringing our attention to the paper \cite{OC} and illuminating comments, as well as I.~Polterovich for very helpful remarks.
 We thank A.~Deleporte for sharing with us his ideas on the proof of Theorem \ref{thm-quant}, and J.~Fine for providing us highly useful insights and references on Donaldson's program.
+Finally, we thank the anonymous referee for numerous useful comments.